bioinformaticsdotca/EDA_2018/main_eda.md

 When you are done, place a _blue postIt_ on the lid of your laptop.
 Use a _red postIt_ if you have issues.

-## Knowledge Preparation: <a id="preworkshop"></a>

-An introductory tutorial to R has been prepared, you can access it here: http://steipe.biochemistry.utoronto.ca/abc/index.php/R_tutorial

-If you have previous R experience, you should still review the tutorial material.
-The workshop will assume that you are quite comfortable at this introductory level.

-## Laptop Programs to Install:

-1) Install the most recent version of R for your operating system by following the links from http://www.r-project.org/

-2) Download and install the most recent version of R Studio desktop from http://www.rstudio.com/.
-If asked to install git, please select yes.

-To check if git is already working on your computer, open RStudio, select file > New Project > Version control > Git.
-If you do not get an error message, Git is installed and working on your laptop.

-If you do get an error message, close RStudio, and please download and install git: https://git-scm.com/.
-Reopen Rstudio, select file > New Project > Version control > Git.

-3) Make sure you have a robust internet browser such as Firefox, Safari or Chrome (not Internet Explorer).

-4) Make sure you have a PDF viewer (e.g. Adobe Acrobat, Preview or similar) or that you can read PDF files in your Web browser.

-5) Create a project directory for data files and source code for this workshop.